The-AI-Alliance/.github/profile/open-agent-hub.md

           </ul>
         </td>
         <td>
-          A growing suite of example applications for <a href="https://github.com/meta-llama/llama-stack">Llama Stack</a> that demonstrate how to build applications that use the RAG pattern and agents.
+          A growing suite of example applications for <a href="https://github.com/meta-llama/llama-stack">Llama Stack</a> that demonstrate how to build applications that use the RAG pattern and agents.<br/>
+          See also the <a href="https://github.com/opendatahub-io/llama-stack-demos">Llama Stack Demos for OpenShift and Kubernetes</a>.
         </td>
       </tr>
       <tr>